InspectProInspectPro

 How do you deliver the report?

-A professional inspection report should be a detailed, written document with photos.
-Ask whether the report is delivered digitally (PDF or online), how many photos are typically included, and what the turnaround time is.
+A professional inspection report should be a detailed, written document with photographs.
+Ask whether the report is delivered digitally, how many photos are typically included, and what the turnaround time is.

 Can I attend the inspection?

 Most good inspectors welcome the buyer attending part of the inspection.
 This gives you a chance to see the property through expert eyes and ask questions on the spot.
-An inspector who discourages you from attending may be worth questioning.
+An inspector who discourages attendance may be worth reconsidering.

 What is your turnaround time?